 - Ninja Run: All over the place, unsurprisingly.
 Bonus points for Jiro doing a Power Ninja Run against the sunset with a group of ninja mercenaries he hired.

 - Orphan's Ordeal: Jiro's life as a kid was far from easy.

 - Orphan's Plot Trinket: The Dagger of Kamui and the note Jiro's birth mother left (which he eventually makes into his Martial Arts Headband.)

 - Real Is Brown: The movie is quite low-key in colour which adds to its intended realism, in contrast to the psychedelic ninja action.

 - Reverse Grip: Most of the fighters in the series hold their weapons that way.

 - Self-Made Orphan: Tragic variation.
 The ninja who Tenkai had Jiro stab at the start of the movie was the boy's long-lost father.
 Jiro only learns of this much later.
 Fortunately for Jiro, Tenkai technically landed the finishing blow.

 - Single-Stroke Battle: Used a lot in the movie, more particularly between Jiro and the ninja faction sent after him.

-- Terrible Trio: The Three Demonic Ninjas, as their name imply.
+- Terrible Trio: The Matsumae Three (or Three Demonic Ninjas), as their name implies.